As ABM (Account Based Marketing) becomes a mainstream marketing discipline how can you best automate and scale the approach to deliver on its promise?

 ABM at scale can feel like an oxymoron.
 If you’re commissioning, beautifully finished, bespoke comic books for all your target clients, that may not sound very sustainable.

-But, just remember - a peacock doesn’t waste its energy displaying its fancy tail at display at everything that moves.
+But, just remember - a peacock doesn’t waste its energy displaying its fancy tail to everything that moves.
 Instead, it only presents at key moments in its romantic life, when it is most likely to (ahem) convert.

 Success in ABM is about streamlining and automating as much of its earliest stages as possible, so you have the time and resource available to concentrate on the critical, later stage, 1-2-1 conversion pieces: